carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-implicit-widening-of-multiplication-result.rst

 widening explicit, or to perform the multiplication in a wider type, to avoid the widening afterwards.

-This is mainly useful when operating on a very large buffers.
+This is mainly useful when operating on very large buffers.
 For example, consider:

 .. code-block:: c++